MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/iot-hub.md

 });
 ```

-Get the existing IoT hub, by name
+This example gets the existing IoT hub, by name.

 ```javascript
 const subscriptionId = 'your-subscription-id';